ohmcodes/WindowsGSM.Enshrouded/README.md

 # WindowsGSM.Enshrouded
 🧩WindowsGSM plugin that provides Enshrouded Dedicated server

+# Please leave a start if you like it!

 # WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.